AckerlyXu/heima/articles/storage/storage-use-emulator.md

-<properties
+---
-    pageTitle="Use the Azure Storage Emulator for Development and Testing | Azure" description="The Azure storage emulator provides a free local development environment for developing and testing against Azure Storage.
-Learn about the storage emulator, including how requests are authenticated, how to connect to the emulator from your application, and how to use the command-line tool." services="storage"
+title: Use the Azure Storage Emulator for Development and Testing | Azure
+description: The Azure storage emulator provides a free local development environment for developing and testing against Azure Storage.
+Learn about the storage emulator, including how requests are authenticated, how to connect to the emulator from your application, and how to use the command-line tool.
-    documentationcenter=""
-    author="mmacy"
-    manager="timlt"
-    editor="tysonn" />
-<tags
-    ms.assetid="f480b059-df8a-4a63-b05a-7f2f5d1f5c2a"
-    ms.service="storage"
-    ms.workload="storage"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="12/08/2016"
-    wacn.date=""
-    ms.author="marsma" />
+services: storage
+documentationcenter: ''
+author: mmacy
+manager: timlt
+editor: tysonn

+ms.assetid: f480b059-df8a-4a63-b05a-7f2f5d1f5c2a
+ms.service: storage
+ms.workload: storage
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 12/08/2016
+wacn.date: ''
+ms.author: marsma
+---

 # Use the Azure Storage Emulator for Development and Testing
 ## Overview
 The Microsoft Azure storage emulator provides a local environment that emulates the Azure Blob, Queue, and Table services for development purposes.
 Using the storage emulator, you can test your application against the storage services locally, without creating an Azure subscription or incurring any costs.
 When you're satisfied with how your application is working in the emulator, you can switch to using an Azure storage account in the cloud.

+> [!NOTE]
-> [AZURE.NOTE] The storage emulator is available as part of the [Microsoft Azure SDK](/downloads/).
+> The storage emulator is available as part of the [Microsoft Azure SDK](/downloads/).
 You can also install the storage emulator using the [standalone installer](https://go.microsoft.com/fwlink/?linkid=717179&clcid=0x409).
 To configure the storage emulator, you must have administrative privileges on the computer.
 >
 > The storage emulator currently runs only on Windows.
 >